kleopatra999/faq/answers.md

 * expressive routine signatures (unlike Perl 5)
 * state variables
 * named regexes for easy reuse
+* unlike many dynamic languages, calls to missing subroutines are caught at compile time, and in some cases even signature mismatches can be caught at compile time.

 Please see the [feature comparison matrix](http://perl6.org/compilers/features) for an overview of implemented